 Does multiple tanks in the inventory benefit the Indian Army?

-The Ladakh stand-off and the subsequent display of the Chinese Type-15 tanks led to a ‘cat among the pigeons’ moment for the Indian Military planners who were more focussed on developing and procuring traditional tanks in the excess of 50 Tons and heavy armor with focus on the Western border with Pakistan.
+The Ladakh stand-off and the subsequent display of the Chinese Type-15 tanks led to a ‘cat among the pigeons’ moment for the Indian Military planners who were more focused on developing and procuring traditional tanks over 50 Tons and heavy armor with a focus on the Western border with Pakistan.

 Type 15 Tank deployed in Ladakh during the stand-off